-On the 25th May 2018 the way that organisations hold personal data on people changes, The GDPR is the EU General Data Protection Regulation which will replace the Data Protection Act 1998 in the UK and the equivalent legislation across the EU Member States.
-At the RMC the General Data Protection Regulation (GDPR) is already in force and we are currently implementing changes to meet the deadline.
+On the 25th May 2018 the way that organisations hold personal data on people changed, The GDPR is the EU General Data Protection Regulation and replaced the Data Protection Act 1998 in the UK and the equivalent legislation across the EU Member States.
+At the RMC the General Data Protection Regulation (GDPR) was in force way ahead of the official deadline.

 One of the principles of the Data Protection Act (and the GDPR), is that you can only process data for the purpose for which it is collected.
 This means that if you collect a name and contact details of an individual, so that they can become a member of a club, you can’t simply use that information to allow your affiliates to contact them for marketing purposes.
 You also need to tell people when they join the club if you are going to transfer their data, for example to another organisation.